digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 ![Nodes Tile](assets/images/netmaker_nodes_tile.png)

-Next, you will be presented with a list of nodes, giving you details about:
+Here, for every node that you have you will get details like:

 - `Node name` (1).
 - `Private IP` address of the node (2).